-In July 2006, the Company issued warrants to purchase 196,923 shares of Series C-1 Preferred in conjunction with a loan financing agreement.
-The warrants were issued with an exercise price of \$3.25 per share and will expire on July 14, 2016.
+In July 2006, the Company issued warrants to purchase 196,923 shares of Series C-1 Convertible Preferred Stock ("Series C-1 Preferred") in conjunction with a loan financing agreement with an exercise price of \$3.25 per share of Series C-1 Preferred.
+As of September 30, 2014, these warrants are equivalent to warrants to purchase 14,033 shares of common stock at an exercise price of \$45.61 per share of common stock.
+These warrants remain outstanding as of September 30, 2014 and will expire on July 14, 2016.
 The fair value at the date of grant for these instruments was \$459, which was recorded as a debt discount.
 The debt discount related to these warrants was fully amortized as of December 31, 2010.
 The Company determined that the warrants should be recorded as a derivative liability and stated at fair value at each reporting period.
-The Company recorded other income of \$37 and \$0 for the three months ended March 31, 2014 and 2013, respectively, related to the fair value adjustment for these warrants.
+The Company recorded other income associated with the fair value adjustment for these warrants of \$0 and \$37 for the three and nine months ended September 30, 2014, respectively, and \$99 for both the three and nine months ended September 30, 2013, respectively.